-Your deale
+Your dealer

 Name:

 Address:

-/ tadi ooo.

-Upon deliv forward it t you and help you to resolve any problems you may have. ery of your sport boat, complete and sign the form hereunder and o your dealer in order to be covered by our warranty. onditions are as detailed in the Warranty Section of this guide.
+Will assist you and help you to resolve any problems you may have.

+Upon delivery of your sport boat, complete and sign the form hereunder and forward it to your dealer in order to be covered by our warranty.

+Warranty conditions are as detailed in the Warranty Section of this guide.

 Cut here

 Receipt

+Name:

-Name: Address:
+Address:

-Owner of Sport Boat model No
+Owner of Sport Boat model No.

-HIN (to be co mpleted by customer or selling dealer)
+HIN (to be completed by customer or sell ling dealer)

-This warrar ty begins (date).
+This warranty begins (date).

-safety feat with.
-I am a boat.
-I have named on this document has instructed me on the operation, maintenance, ures and warranty policy, all of which I understand and agree to be bound also satisfied with the predelivery set-up and inspection of my Sea-Doo sports also received a copy of the Operator's Guide and Safety Videocassette for a sport boat.
+safety features and warranty polic with.
+I am also satisfied with the p ent has instructed me on the operation, maintenance, cy, all of which I understand and agree to be bound redelivery set-up and inspection of my Sea-Doo sport of the Operator's Guide and Safety Videocassette for

-Signature:
+Sig gnature:

 Date: